AliceWonderMiscreations/NotReallyPsrResourceManager/README.md

 management of third party JavaScript and CSS resources uses by the web applications.

+The current namespace `\AWonderPHP\NotReallyPsrResourceManager` sucks and will change.
+It was never intended as permanent.

 While not strictly required, it is highly recommended that classes that implement these interfaces extend the abstract classes within the [`\AwonderPHP\FileResource`](https://github.com/AliceWonderMiscreations/FileResource)